Consensys/doctools.template-site/docs/getting_started.md

 All the Doctools doc sites content is written using MarkDown.
 BUt we added some sugar and we allow some more flexible syntax.
 You can start browsing these features on our [MarkDown reference page](reference/markdown.md).

-## Step 3 - Write the doc!
+## Step 3 - Write your doc

-Once your doc site is created and configures, that you made yourself familiar with the syntax, you can start writing your doc!
+Once your doc site is created and configured, that you made yourself familiar with the MarkDown syntax, you can start writing your doc!

-Don't forget that the doc team is here to help not only to start the doc, but also if you need a review of your content.Doctools
+Our doc team is here to help you, not only to start the doc, but also if you need a review of your content.

 Finally, this template doc site is also built with Doctools.
-If reading it is not enough for you, feel free to look at [the source code](https://github.com/Consensys/doctools.template-site/) and pick the features that you need!
+If reading the Doctool doc is not enough for you, feel free to look at [the source code](https://github.com/Consensys/doctools.template-site/) and pick code pieces for the features that you need!

 [^1]:
     UFT-8 and linux end-of-lines capable.